World leaders head to London for Queen Elizabeth II funeral

 Camilla, the new queen consort, paid tribute to the queen in a video message, saying the monarch “carved her own role” as a “solitary woman” on a world stage dominated by men.

 “I will always remember her smile.
-That smile is unforgettable,” said Camilla, who is married to King Charles III.
+That smile is unforgettable,” said Camilla, who is married to Charles.

 Prince Andrew also paid tribute to his mother, saying he would forever treasure “your love for a son, your compassion, your care, your confidence.”